-A rating is withdrawn on a) termination of rating mandate, b) cessation of underlying entity, c) the debt instrument is redeemed, d) the rating remains suspended for six months, e) the entity/issuer defaults., or/and f) PACRA finds it impractical to surveille the opinion due to lack of requisite information
+A rating is withdrawn on a) termination of rating mandate, b) cessation of underlying entity, c) the debt instrument is redeemed, d) the rating remains suspended for six months, or e) the entity/issuer defaults.

-Disclaimer: PACRA's ratings are an assessment of the credit standing of entities/issue in Pakistan.
-They do not take into account the potential transfer convertibility risk that may exist for foreign currency creditors.
+Disclaimer: PACRA's rating is an assessment of the credit standing of an entity/issue in Pakistan.
+They do not take into account the potential transfer / convertibility risk that may exist for foreign currency creditors.
 PACRA's opinion is not a recommendation to purchase, sell or hold a security, in as much as it does not comment on the security's market price or suitability for a particular investor.